 - Whether you go for a softly-softly, compromise approach or a more drastic exercise, keeping the ultimate aim in mind will help clarify your decision-making along the way.

-If you need help with a employee problem in your business, aren’t sure about end-result options or how to achieve the right outcome, contact me on 01480 387933 or email [email protected].
+If you need help with a employee problem in your business, aren’t sure about end-result options or how to achieve the right outcome, contact us at [email protected].